BDC Hamburger Icon

 Open row

-That’s because HR professionals make daily decisions that can have a major impact on your organization.
-For example, an effective HR department can maintain legal compliance, attract and retain highly skilled candidates, and earn you a reputation as a workplace that thrives on a great company culture.
-Conversely, companies without HR support often struggle to keep up with labor and employment laws, and employee satisfaction and retention tend to fall short.
+That’s because HR professionals make daily decisions that can have a significant impact on your organization.
+For example, an effective HR department maintains legal compliance, attracts and retains highly skilled candidates and earns you a reputation as a workplace that thrives on a great company culture.
+Conversely, companies without HR support often struggle to keep up with labor and employment laws and employee satisfaction and retention tend to fall short.

 HR decisions that affect your company